krishnanunnir/automation/README.md

 ## Tasks
-1. Updating jars with updated class files
+1. Wget alias to easily download files in the best way possible
+2. Rename a file and add timestamp.
+3. Update a jar with corresponding class with python